 Flexing Muscles That Haven’t Been Used in Years

 One of the very first magickal techniques I ever learned was shielding.
 My shielding was built a few decades ago.
 That’s right.
 Decades.
 Due to the recent changes in my life, I have been battered in ways I never could imagine.
 It took about a week to realize that my own personal shielding just wasn’t holding up.
 The problem for me was that I had literally forgotten how my shielding had been built.
 So I needed advice on what to do.
 So I turned to the person that taught me about shielding.
 Folks, I have been on a Pagan path for well over thirty years and here I was approaching an old friend on how she had taught me to build shielding because I had actually forgotten how.
 There’s a short lesson here – do not be afraid to reach out for help, no matter how long you have been on your Path.
 Realize when you are in over your head and find that lifeline you need.
 A quick re-learn-it session over Facebook Messenger, and I was ready to rebuild and reinforce my shielding.
 Even with the warnings about drawing too much energy to yourself, I did it anyway.
 I wound up being wide awake for most of the night.
 See, I wasn’t USED to using those muscles anymore.
-As Shadow had reminded me, much like coding – when you don’t practice it, you lose it and have to do some relearning.
+As I have been reminded, much like coding – when you don’t practice it, you lose it and have to do some relearning.
 These are muscles that have weakened from disuse because my philosophical perspective was not entirely appropriate.

 Is My Druidry Changing?